-Lamplight Feather sales office will be closed at noon (PST) on December 24 through Sunday December 28 for Christmas.
-We will close again at noon on December 31 through January 1, 2015 for New Years.
+Lamplight Feather sales office will be closed all day on Christmas Eve and Christmas Day.
+The following week we will close all day for New Year's Eve and New Year's Day.
 Orders through the internet received during our closure days will be treated the same as weekend orders and ship on the next business day.
-Have a safe and happy holiday season!
+Thank you all for your interest and support this past year!

 July 4th holiday Schedule:

 Our office will be closed for a four day holiday weekend.
 Any orders placed between Wednesday morning, July 3rd, and Sunday Night, July 7th, will ship on Monday July 8th.
 Thank you for your understanding.
 Have a Safe and Fun Holiday Weekend!
 December 20, 2014: Holiday Closure Announcement

 DECEMBER 21 SPECIAL ANNOUNCEMENT:

 Due to a severe winter snow storm here in Northern California and major road closures including I-5, there will be no shipments going out today.
 All current orders will now ship out on Wednesday December 26.
 Sorry for the delay.

 December 24, 2012 -January 1, 2013 Holiday closures and shipping Information:

 Our office will be closed and will not be shipping on Monday and Tuesday December 24-25, and Monday and Tuesday December 31-January 1, 2013, in observance of the holidays.